What are the dates of the conference?

 Can I bring my child to the conference?

-Further information about IATEFL's policy on children and young people can be found in point 7 of the Terms and Conditions.
+Further information about IATEFL's policy on children and young people can be found in the Terms and Conditions.

 What childcare options are available to me whilst I am attending the conference?